-Continuous improvement is a systematic analysis of data that informs improvement and includes development of leadership skills.
+Continuous improvement is a systematic analysis of data that informs improvement and includes the development of leadership skills.
 Continuous improvement considers the impact of action on the entire system; unlike reactive approaches.

 When we practice continuous improvement, our improvement decisions are based on what is most needed for organization-wide improvement, not based on external trends.
 Systematic improvement isn’t a rapid initiative that can be applied overnight.
 It is a long-term improvement process that continuously evolves with the needs of the organization.

 Using continuous improvement, organizations and their leaders can prepare for change and approach it proactively using data rather than reactively once an external force demands the improvement.
-Successful organizations aren’t high performing by accident.
+Successful organizations aren’t high-performing by accident.
 They have a continuous improvement mindset; constantly searching for new ways to innovate, improve, and achieve results.